-High accuracy pressure sensor /transducer applies a silicon strain diaphragm embed in an oil-filled steel housing and the repeatable & low hysteresis properties of silicon are exploited by the difference normalization digital amplifier to provide precision optimized measurement results around the ambient temperature range.
+High accuracy pressure transducer applies a silicon strain diaphragm embedded in an oil-filled steel housing and the repeatable & low hysteresis properties of silicon are exploited by the difference normalization digital amplifier to provide precision optimized measurement results around the ambient temperature range.
 A four Wheatstone bridge is diffused into a silicon wafer and then micro-machined to exacting standards to produce a pressure sensor.

 Through a high precision and long-term stability, these high accuracy pressure transducers and transmitters are particularly suited for applications in flow

 or in any facility where high-precision measurement is required.
 They are used as pressure measuring devices in modern automated industries for higher energy efficiency and longer equipment lifespan.
 These characteristics make it a valuable tool in metrology, hydrology, oceanography, industries.